unioslo/harborapi/docs/usage/examples.md

 The client can be instatiated with either a username and password, a base64-encoded [HTTP Basic Access Authentication](https://en.wikipedia.org/wiki/Basic_access_authentication) credential string, or JSON-encoded Harbor credentials file.

 ### Username and Password

+Username and password (titled `secret` to conform with Harbor naming schemes) can be used by instantiating the client with the `username` and `secret` parameters.
+This is the most straight forward method of authenticating.

 ```py
 from harborapi import HarborAsyncClient